AdobeDocs/experience-manager-screens.en/help/using/direct-internet-network.md

 The performance of the Local Area Network (LAN), besides the network's reachability provides sufficient bandwidth to operate AEM Screens.

 The LAN network usually at least matches a 100 Mbps network, so that there is sufficient bandwidth to connect many devices with good performance to the system.
-In case that a WIFI solution is envisaged to connect AEM Screens to the Internet Link it is recommended to use modern WIFI standards like `IEEE 802.11g` as a minimum.
+In case that a Wi-Fi solution is envisaged to connect AEM Screens to the Internet Link it is recommended to use modern Wi-Fi standards like `IEEE 802.11g` as a minimum.
 This standard supports connections up to 54 Mbps.
 Any *newer* Standards like `802.11h-n` are of better quality.

 >[!NOTE]
->If a WIFI Repeater is required, it is strongly recommended a Mesh WIFI access point like Google Nest Mesh WIFI or similar.
-Other WiFi repeating technologies end up in a massive loss of bandwidth in the overall network.
+>If a Wi-Fi Repeater is required, it is strongly recommended a Mesh Wi-Fi access point like Google Nest Mesh Wi-Fi or similar.
+Other Wi-Fi repeating technologies end up in a massive loss of bandwidth in the overall network.

 ## Downloading Media and Assets {#download}